Assassination of Wade Perrin: Aftermath

 Perrin was the subject of a South Carolina House resolution introduced on January 31, 1871, by William James Whipper which honored him and offered condolences on behalf of the legislature.
 Whipper was a member of a House special committee with the purpose of drafting such a statement.
 The resolution noted that Perrin "fell a martyr to the assertion of principles of free government and free speech".
 A copy of the resolution was sent to Perrin's family and the desk of the Speaker of the House, Franklin J. Moses Jr., was ordered to be "draped with mourning" for a thirty-day period.
-On the same day, the State Senate received a message from the House consisting of an invitation to the House chambers for a funeral oration on Perrin, which took place at 3:00 p.m. on January 31, 1870.
+On the same day, the State Senate received a message from the House consisting of an invitation to the House chambers for a funeral oration on Perrin, which took place at 3:00 p.m. on January 31, 1871.

 Perrin's body lay in state for a time prior to the funeral service, and afterwards he was reported to have been buried in the same cemetery as Benjamin F. Randolph, a former member of the State Senate who had been assassinated two years prior.
 As a result, the cemetery, located in Columbia and named for Randolph, was chosen by the State Senate to be the host of a monument in honor of both men.
 The monument, which was dedicated on February 24, 1871, ended up being only to Randolph, with Perrin ultimately left off.

 As was the case with multiple other similar murders, a reward of US$2,500–5,000 was offered by Governor Robert Kingston Scott for the arrest of the killers.
 An arrest was made in April 1872 for involvement in Perrin's murder when A. D. Henricks (or "Henrichs") was charged with violating the Ku Klux Klan Act.
 In October 1872, five more men were arrested in connection with the murders: George H. Davidson, John T. Craig, Elihu Young, Charles Franklin, and Munson Buford.
 The men were charged with "conspiracy to injure, &c., citizens of African descent on account of their suffrage" but were released as a result of a mistrial that December.
-However, Young and Franklin were arrested again in May 1875, specifically in connection with Perrin's murder.
+Young and Franklin were arrested again in May 1875, specifically in connection with Perrin's murder.
 A man named Josh Kerns, who was an apparent eyewitness to the murder, had submitted an affidavit implicating Young, while Franklin was implicated by Rep. Joseph Crews.